uxabix/book-management-system-c/README.md

 This project was carried out as part of the Podstawy Programowania course during the first semester of studies at Politechnika Białostocka, completed in January 2024.

+License

+This project is licensed under the MIT License.
+See [LICENSE](./LICENSE) .

 ---